iambrijeshtoo/JavaScript/Cheatsheet.md

 |                                     | - It doesn't have default key.                                                                                                         |
 |                                     | - It has size property.                                                                                                                |

+# Iteration

+1. For Iterating Array

+- for loop
+- for of loop
+- forEach()

+2. For Iteration Object

+- for in loop: use to iterate over object properties.
+-

 # Terminology

 Property == Attribute == Fields